 Still, depending on the conditions in your child’s university town, a real estate purchase could be the superior option.
 Because real estate purchase and rental rates vary dramatically by city, town or even neighborhood, an in-depth rent-versus-buy analysis is a necessary first step.

-Still, some campus real estate investors choose to defray any possible losses by holding on to the property long after their child graduates.
+Still, some campus real estate investors choose to hold on to the property long after their child graduates.
 They may collect rental income indefinitely, or just until the real estate market reaches an attractive sales inflection point.

 Others sweeten the pot upfront by purchasing a place with an extra bedroom.
 This not only defrays the costs of lodging when visiting, but also locks in accommodations during graduation or other peak visitation weekends, when supply and demand renders lodging especially costly.

 Then there are those with a long-term generational legacy at a particular university, who purchase a property with an eye toward retirement.
 For some families, their child’s college accommodations can make for a perfect, down-sized weekend or long-term retreat during their golden years.